MurrayIII/UnicodeMathML/playground/help.md

 ﻿[UnicodeMath](https://www.unicode.org/notes/tn28/UTN28-PlainTextMath-v3.2.pdf) is a linear representation of math that often resembles math notation and is easy to enter.
 For example, a/b is UnicodeMath for <math><mrow><mfrac><mi>a</mi><mi>b</mi></mfrac><mo>.</mo></mrow></math>
 It works well in Microsoft desktop apps such as Word, PowerPoint, Outlook, and OneNote but it hasn't been generally available elsewhere.
-The present applet implements UnicodeMath on the web and is open source.
+This open-source applet implements UnicodeMath on the web.

 ## Entering equations
 You can enter equations in four ways: